Australian National Accounts: Finance and Wealth

 Other private non-financial corporations demand for credit

-Firms' equity raising reflected a build up of reinvested earnings as a result of strong profits.
+Firm's equity raising reflected a build up of reinvested earnings from increased foreign direct investment remittances, despite weak profits.

 Financial corporations